Follow us!

 Check out our Resources and Videos to help prepare your home and family for a disaster.

-June 7 and 22: North Seattle and South Seattle, respectively, will each hold a large hub deployment - Site TBD - in which hub volunteers from around the city will come together en masse to practice scenarios beyond the scope of our usual smaller drills.
+June 22, Noon to 4pm: North Seattle will hold a large hub deployment in which hub volunteers from around the city will come together en masse to practice scenarios beyond the scope of our usual smaller drills.
 Please attend whichever one is most convenient location- and time-wise.
+Find out more here.

 The Madison Valley Hub covers almost two square miles.
 That's a lot of blocks -- and a lot of neighbors to connect with during an emergency.
 The hub system works best if neighbors on the same block know each other and can send one or more delegates back and forth to your local hub during a disaster.
 The City of Seattle created the SNAP (Seattle Neighborhoods Actively Prepare) program to help facilitate this.
 Find out how to organize your own SNAP block here.